Last Updated on July 14, 2024 by Kravelv

 Use Air Purifiers

 The use of high-efficiency particulate air (HEPA) filters in the bedroom can assist in the removal of volatile organic compounds (VOCs) and other airborne pollutants.
-In order to achieve the best possible outcomes, use air purifiers that are designed to particularly target volatile organic compounds (VOCs).
+To achieve the best possible outcomes, use air purifiers specifically designed to target volatile organic compounds (VOCs).

 Avoid Synthetic Fragrances